alexandremathiasdonnat/Quantitative-Research-Projects/0-Stochastic Calculus/05-PDEs_For_Option_Pricing/Project C - Finite Difference Black–Scholes PDE Pricer for European & American Options with Brennan–Schwartz Projection/README.md

 All follow the same workflow:

-Inputs → PDE solver → Price surface + plots
+Choose a dashboard-notebook → fill Inputs → PDE solver → Price surface + plots